isfix/ML-TA/README.md

 ```

 ## Usage
-1. Install Python 3.8+ and MetaTrader 5 terminal
+1. Install Python 3.8+ (recommended using Python 3.11)and MetaTrader 5 terminal
 2. Clone this repo and set up a virtual environment
 3. Install dependencies: `pip install -r requirements.txt`
 4. Configure `config.py` and `.env` for your MT5 credentials and data sources